I let Dale collapse into the ruins of the Ultra Fight ring and walked away into Redo.

 Andy didn’t even scream, just lay in the room like someone already dead.

 I counted to a couple hundred, trying to figure out an amount of time where I could have plausibly gone to fetch a hostage.
-Eventually I went back in, carrying Randy on my shoulder.
+Eventually I went back in, carrying Randy on my shoulder, gun in my pants.

 “Oh, fuck you Peggy.
 Even for you that’s fucking low.”